Read time 3 minutes

 You can also run a command to recover the database.

 If you cannot remove the error or perform the migration, then it is wise to use a professional tool that will repair the database and migrate mailboxes to the desired destination.
 These tools are embedded with advanced algorithms and scanning techniques.
 Hence, they are highly proficient in repairing Exchange files facing any corruption issues – one reliable and effective tool for you is Kernel Migrator for Exchange.
-The second one is Kernel for Exchange Recovery.
+The second one is Kernel for Exchange Server recovery.

 Kernel Migrator for Exchange reduces all the complexities of migration and provides you with the best interface to migrate between any Exchange server versions.
 It is the best platform for Exchange-to-Exchange Migration.
 It has a separate option to increase the limit to skip the bad items for Exchange migration.
 You can easily use this option and save yourself from facing such an error.